DON'T MISS OUT

 • Debit and credit columns: Each journal entry posts a debit or credit to the general ledger.

 • A balance: A general ledger lists the account balance each time a debit or credit posts to the account.
-At month-end, after all the journal entries post, the ending balance is calculated.
+At months-end, after all the journal entries post, the ending balance is calculated.

-You can use the account balances in the general ledger to generate the trial balance.
-A trial balance lists every account and the current account balance.
+You can use the account balances in the general ledger to generate the trial balance, which lists every account and the current account balance.
 The dollar amount of total debits must equal total credits in the double-entry accounting system.

 The general ledger must include all accounts of a business that will appear on their financial statements at the end of an accounting period.
-These are known as general ledger accounts (GL accounts).
-The five key GL account types are as follows:
+These are known as general ledger accounts or GL accounts.

 • Assets